UPPMAX/programming_formalisms/docs/project_start/git_startup.md

 ### Overview of the GitHub Project

+!!! info "Groups of mixed expertise!"

+    - 3 to 4 people in each group

 ???- question "Exercise 1: "View the GitHub project at: <https://github.com/programming-formalisms/programming_formalisms_project_summer_2025>"

     - Click on a folder or file in the file explorer.